Form settings

 Enable or disable Form plugins

-On the top navigation bar, click Settings.
+1. On the top navigation bar, click Settings.

-On the left menu, click Form settings.
+2. On the left menu, click Form settings.

-In the Form plugins section, select the required setting:
+3. In the Form plugins section, select the required setting:

-Disable creation of plugins: When disabled, plugins cannot be added to the tenant or to forms.
+• Disable creation of plugins: When disabled, plugins cannot be added to the tenant or to forms.
 Existing published forms that use plugins are not affected but cannot be edited or republished without removing the plugin controls.

-Enable creation of plugins: When enabled, users with a Developer or Administrator role can add form plugins to the tenant.
+• Enable creation of plugins: When enabled, users with a Developer or Administrator role can add form plugins to the tenant.
 Designers can use these plugins in their form designs.

-Click Save.
+4. Click Save.

 Form access

-Use the Form access setting to restrict unauthenticated users from accessing forms.
+Use this setting to restrict unauthenticated users from accessing forms.
 When the check box is selected, only authenticated users of the tenant can access forms and they must log in with credentials for the Nintex Automation Cloud tenant to access the forms.
 The setting applies only to new start and task forms you configure in your workflows after you select and save this setting.
 Existing start or task forms that are configured to allow access to anyone with the URL are not affected with the change of this setting.
 All forms must be updated manually if you want to allow only authenticated users to access them.
 For instructions, see Update the configuration of existing forms.

 When this check box is not selected, access to forms depends on how the start forms and task forms are configured.

-Allow only authenticated users to access forms
+Configure form settings to Allow only authenticated uses to access forms

-On the top navigation bar, click Settings.
+1. On the top navigation bar, click Settings.

-On the left menu, click Form settings.
+2. On the left menu, click Form settings.

-In the Form access section, select the Allow only authenticated users to access forms check box.
+3. In the Form access section, select the Allow only authenticated users to access forms check box.

-Click Save.
+4. Click Save.

 When the Allow only authenticated users to access forms check box is selected, the Give form access to options in start forms and Assignee authentication toggle in task forms are removed from the configuration.
 Therefore, if you have existing start and task forms that are configured to allow access to anyone with the URL and want to change them to allow only authenticated users to access them, you must update them before you change the Form access setting.